 - It’s wine o’clock most of the day on a holiday so don’t be so hard on yourself and enjoy!

-Haddy is one of the Founders of Famly App, the one easy app allowing you to find and book things to do with kids in Sydney.
-From free kids activities and to paid outings like the zoo, whale watching, dance lessons and art workshops, the kids will never be bored again with Famly App.
+Haddy is one of the Founders of Famly, the place allowing you to find and book things to do with kids in Sydney.
+From free kids activities and to paid outings like the zoo, whale watching, dance lessons and art workshops, the kids will never be bored again with famly.

 Whether it’s a family day out, pram walks for mums and dads or kids-only activities, see what’s on in Sydney on our family friendly app using our filters based on location, day, who’s going and level of action.
 Less time searching and planning, more time having fun!